-Although health is never just about your diet, the foods we choose do play a huge role in affecting our health outcome.
-Think of your meal as an opportunity to load up on key nutrients to nourish your body so you stay healthy and strong.
+Although health is never just about your diet, the foods we choose do play a huge role in affecting our health outcomes.
+Think of your meal as an opportunity to load up on key nutrients to nourish your body to stay healthy and strong.
 Here are my top 8 foods that I add to my diet on a weekly basis to support my immune system and provide a healthy inflammatory response.

 - Green Leafy Vegetables –kale, spinach, collard greens

-Nutrient provided: vitamin A, vitamin C, vitamin K, fiber, magnesium, calcium and iron
+Nutrients provided: vitamin A, vitamin C, vitamin K, fiber, magnesium, calcium, and iron

 - Wild caught salmon

 Nutrients provided – omega-3, protein, vitamin D, Vitamin 12

 How to add to your diet – The easiest way to make salmon is either pan-seared or baked with lemon slices and garlic or fresh dill.
 The best part is, from start to finish, the meal is ready in 15 minutes or less.